 One way or the other, we have tranquilized the awe-inspiring events this topic was intended to speak to the heart of.
 Keeping it at a safe distance, we move rigidly within our argumentative comfort zones.
 If left unchecked, our education on this topic could end-up being the opposite.
 We may learn much of the data, but because our response to it will fall into debate mathematics, we would have been better off just staying at home and watching the news.

 But this is precisely the danger.
 [STARTED HERE:] Debate allows us to find comfort in distance from the problems that we address.
-The hypothetical nature of debate makes it easy to forget that there is a real world out there.
+The hypothetical nature of debate makes it easy to forget that there is a very real world out there.
 If we think of what is going on in MENA as a game, then we begin to filter our epistemologies through that game.
 A horrible story about virginity tests at an Egyptian protest becomes inherency for the affirmative.
 Hundreds of people dying in Syria last week was a good thing – it means the aff has more of an impact.

 The way we play this game increases the propensity for disconnection, for traditional mental machines to begin epistemologically trivializing what should be stories that keep us up at night.